canonical/ubuntu-cloud-docs/oracle/oracle-explanation/canonical-offerings.rst

 As an example, users running Ubuntu 22.04 instances that were launched back in 2022, would run the 5.15 kernel by default.
 But as new Ubuntu versions got released, the linux-oracle kernel rolled on to the next release's kernel version.
 So an Ubuntu 22.04 instance launched at a later point in time, would include different kernel versions depending on when it was launched - it could be version 6.5 or and more recently 6.8.

+For more details about the rolling kernel model, refer to the `Ubuntu kernel release cycle`_ and the relevant `installation options`_.

 If you do not want to roll to a new kernel, and want to stay on the base kernel provided by the LTS release (which continues to get support and receive updates for the length of the LTS), you need to install a specific corresponding kernel variant: `linux-oracle-lts-<release>`.
 (Refer to the next section for an example.)